mhmdio/awstack/README.md

 ### Getting Started

-This repository contains best-practice infrastructures fow AWS  with different, regions, environments, and operating systems.
+This repository contains best-practices infrastructure for AWS  with different, regions, environments, and operating systems.

 This will use Terraform, Packer, Consul and Vault that allow you to provision unique AWS infrastructures.
 This project will deploy an end to end infrastructure in AWS that includes the below resources in us-east-1:

 - #### Network